 - When you reach the center, pause to reflect on any "aha" moments you experienced on the path.
-Did you receive any insights on the spirit?
+Did you receive any insights or a new perspective?
 Did you feel the presence of a friendly spirit guide or teacher?

-- Stay a moment to reflect on your experience on the path on your way into the center.
-Feel the weight and texture of your memory treasure in your hands.
+- Stay a moment at the center to reflect on your experience walking on the path.
+Feel the weight and texture of your natural treasure in your hands.
 Does it have something to tell you?

-"All are nothing but flowers in a flowering universe."— Nakagawa Soen Roshi
+"All are nothing but flowers in a flowering universe."

 Returning from the Center of the Rainbow

-When I led this labyrinth walk meditation at our UU church, I set a bowl of shells and stones at the center for walkers to take if they did not have a treasured memory object of their own as a gift.
+When I led this labyrinth walk meditation at our UU church, I set a bowl of shells and stones at the center for walkers to take as a gift if they did not have a treasured memory object of their own.